What is in a trad climbing rack?

 Nuts (one set racked on 2 oval snap-gate carabiners)

 These are the bread and butter of most trad climbers.
-These are small wedges of metal, which are placed in constrictions of crack-like-features in the rock.
+Small wedges of metal, which are placed in constrictions of crack-like-features in the rock.
 These are passive protection, as they have no moving parts, unlike cams.
-These are available in standard sizes, off set, micro nuts, ribbed, and brass (softer metal, so these seat better).
+Available in standard sizes, off set, micro nuts, ribbed, and brass (softer metal, so these seat better).
 So, depending on the rock type, route length, you will have more or fewer included on your rack.
 As a beginner, a standard set of nuts is a good start.

 I personally carry a whole set, with having doubled up on several sizes, as I tend to use them more frequently.
 The reason for dividing them up, is that just in case you drop them, you still have the other half left.
 Also, using an oval carabiner to rack them, makes the unclipping of the remainder off the placed piece much easier.